 Getting into the Zero Waste holiday spirit doesn’t mean turning into an obsessive recycler or going out of your way to locate special products at environmentally friendly stores.
 The sum of individual actions such as using cloth instead of paper napkins, refusing to buy over-packaged goods, or limiting what you spend can keep thousands of pounds of garbage from our landfills.

 Reducing spending and devoting less time to buying things doesn’t mean losing out on the spirit of the Holidays.
 If anything you will feel better for being able to spend more time with friends and loved ones and knowing you’re helping to protect the Earth.
+If you’re also focused on protecting Earth, it would be a good idea to switch energy suppliers here to ensure that you’re being the most efficient you can be with your energy to reduce the cost not only on the planet but also to your wallet.

 After all, holidays are about good wishes for the future-and we are not going to have a very rosy future if waste chokes our landfills and oceans.